Reference 10 — Module catalog and composition

 Per-vertex :schema storage and lookup

-These are required even at profile P0 (in-process build).
-“Required” does not imply “monolithic” — they are distinct modules with clean interfaces between them.
-An implementer may swap any one of them for an alternative implementation as long as the protocol behavior is preserved.
+These are required down to profile P0, the in-process build.
+“Required” does not mean “monolithic”: they are distinct modules with declared contracts between them, and any one may be swapped for an alternative implementation as long as the protocol behaviour is preserved.

-Transports (L4 ↔ network) (10-module-catalog.md)
+Transports (L4 ↔ network)

 Module